EberlyODL/heympbook/newton_s_laws_of_motion.md

 This is the most misunderstood of the three laws.
 It says that if there is no force acting on a object, the object will remain in motion at constant velocity and travel in a straight line.

 This law essentially defined the notion of an inertial reference frame as we discussed in the week about space-time.
 At observer moving at constant velocity is an observer for which the laws of Nature look the same as if the velocity was zero (observer at rest).

-Below is an example showing clearly how a dinosaur on a trampoline wants to remain at rest!
+Below is an example showing how a dinosaur on a trampoline wants to remain in a state of uniform motion(at rest - zero velocity)!
 Gravity is of course pulling it downward, but it takes a few frames in the high speed camera before we can see the change in motion.
 When the trampoline hits the dinosaur again, the change in motion is quite fast indicating a large force!
 [ciscode|rev=1|tool=elmsmedia|item=5133|entity_type=node|render=display_mode|display_mode=image]

 ### The Second Law.